-Acceptable Solutions Performance Criteria The following must be at least 50m from a Development including buildings, road works, earthworks, railway, a future road or railway, and a category 1 or landscaping works and level crossings on or within 50m of a category 2 road in an area subject to a speed limit of more 1 or 2 road, in an area subject to a speed limit of more than 60km/h, a than 60km/h: railway or future road or railway must be sited, designed and new road works, buildings, additions and landscaped to: extensions, earthworks and landscaping works; and a) maintain or improve the safety and efficiency of the road or b) building areas on new lots; and railway or future road or railway, including line of sight from trains; c) outdoor sitting, entertainment and children's and play areas b) mitigate significant transport-related environmental impacts, including noise, air pollution and vibrations in accordance with a report from a suitably qualified person; and ensure that additions or extensions of buildings will not reduce the existing setback to the road, railway or future road or railway; and ensure that temporary buildings and works are removed at the applicant's expense within three years or as otherwise agreed by the road or rail authority.
-N/a Complies with A1.
+Acceptable Solutions Performance Criteria A1 The following must be at least 50m from a P1 Development including buildings, road works, earthworks, railway, a future road or railway, and a category 1 or landscaping works and level crossings on or within 50m of a category 1 2 road in an area subject to a speed limit of more than or 2 road, in an area subject to a speed limit of more than 60km/h, a 60km/h: railway or future road or railway must be sited, designed and a) new road works, buildings, additions and landscaped to: extensions, earthworks and landscaping works; and a) maintain or improve the safety and efficiency of the road or b) building areas on new lots; and railway or future road or railway, including line of sight from trains; and c) outdoor sitting, entertainment and children's b) mitigate significant transport-related environmental impacts, play areas including noise, air pollution and vibrations in accordance with a report from a suitably qualified person; and c) ensure that additions or extensions of buildings will not reduce the existing setback to the road, railway or future road or railway; and d) ensure that temporary buildings and works are removed at the applicant's expense within three years or as otherwise agreed by the road or rail authority.
+Complies with A1.
+N/a